ashusharma890/PawSomeness_sample/README.md

 # PawSomeness_sample

-This is an practice project in which a simple dynamic web page is created which showcases an Animals NGO's services !
+This is an practice project in which a simple dynamic web page is created which showcases an Animals NGO's services provided by them, with help of Bootstrap as well !

 Images are attached for reference & download purpose as well!..